-- will allow the Market Rules to better address Wholesale Market Objectives (a) and (d); - are consistent with the remaining Wholesale Market Objectives; - do not have any associated costs or practical implications; - have the majority support of the MAC; and - are supported by all the submissions received during the first submission period.
+- will allow the Market Rules to better address Wholesale Market Objectives (a) and (d); - are consistent with the remaining Wholesale Market Objectives; - do not have any associated costs or practical implications; - have the majority support of the MAC; and - are supported by all the submissions received during the first and second submission periods.

-7. PROPOSED AMENDING RULES
+6. AMENDING RULES